 - You can configure up to 48 EtherChannels, depending on how many interfaces your model has. - Each channel group can have up to 16 active interfaces.
-For switches that support only 8 active interfaces, you can assign up to 16 interfaces to a channel group: while only eight interfaces can be active, the remaining interfaces can act as standby links in case of interface failure. - To configure a spanned EtherChannel for clustering, see the clustering chapter instead of this procedure. - All interfaces in the channel group must be the same media type and capacity, and must be set to the same speed and duplex.
+For switches that support only 8 active interfaces, you can assign up to 16 interfaces to a channel group: while only eight interfaces can be active, the remaining interfaces can act as standby links in case of interface failure.

+- To configure a spanned EtherChannel for clustering, see the clustering chapter instead of this procedure. - All interfaces in the channel group must be the same media type and capacity, and must be set to the same speed and duplex.
 The media type can be either RJ-45 or SFP; SFPs of different types (copper and fiber) can be mixed.
-You cannot mix interface capacities (for example 1GB and 10GB interfaces) by setting the speed to be lower on the larger-capacity interface.
+You cannot mix interface capacities (for example 1GB and 10GB interfaces) by setting the speed to be lower on the larger-capacity interface..
 Note that for interfaces that you can configure to use either the RJ-45 or SFP connector, you can include both RJ-45 and SFP interfaces in the same EtherChannel. - You cannot add a physical interface to the channel group if you configured a name for it.
-You must first remove the name in the Configuration > Device Setup > Interface Settings > Interfaces pane. - For multiple context mode, complete this procedure in the system execution space.
-If you are not already in the System configuration mode, in the Configuration > Device List pane, double-click System under the active device IP address.
+You must first remove the name using the no nameif command. - For multiple context mode, complete this procedure in the system execution space.
+To change from the context to the system execution space, enter the changeto system command.